How Can I Earn a Heavy Equipment Operator License?

 Heavy equipment operators work with cranes, excavators and other large pieces of machinery at construction sites.
 Read on to learn which types of heavy equipment require a license to operate and how to obtain it.
 Schools offering Heavy Equipment degrees can also be found in these popular choices.

-Heavy Equipment Operator Job Duties
+Overview of Heavy Equipment Operator Jobs

 As a heavy equipment operator, you could be working with backhoes, cranes, loaders, graders, bulldozers, pavers or a combination of machines.
 Much of this equipment is used in the construction and manufacturing industries.
 You may find yourself hoisting shipping containers, leveling surfaces for paving, digging trenches or loading gravel onto dump trucks.
 In some cases, you may also be required to maintain the proper working condition of the equipment you're operating.